1502shivam-singh/Message-queue-service/README.md

 ### Design overview
 The service.cpp is a multithreaded server node

----- t1 thread : dequeueing recevied messages and sending to receiver after some wait (randomised, generated to mimick actual wait)
+---- t1 thread : dequeueing recevied messages and sending to receiver after some wait (randomised, generated to mimic actual wait)

 ---- t2 thread : receiving message from client and enqueuing in the message queue